whummer/jaxb-facets/README.md

 	  the children of the group).
 This can also be used to place an annotation inside an @XmlElementWrapper, instead of placing it inside the element which is wrapped.
+- jaxb-api:2.2.7-facets-1.0.4
+	* Added AnnotationLocation class to specify the location of generated XSD annotations.
 - jaxb-impl:2.2.6-facets-1.0.10
 	* support jaxb-facets for source code based schemagen (e.g., used for "mvn generate-resources)